-- Currently, there are insufficient data to reach a convincing conclusion and further research is required.
+Overall there is insufficient research to reach a clear conclusion about the role of caffeine in bone health and further research is required.

-The content in this Topic Overview was last edited in April 2015.
+The content in this Overview was last edited in May 2018.
 Papers in the Latest Research section and further resources are added regularly.

 This information is intended for Healthcare professional audiences.